epabst/kotlin-showcase/README.md

 First run "./gradlew build" in this top-level directory.
 This will copy the common module's source code into the webclient/build/gen/kotlin directory.

-Then compile the webclient_main module in IntelliJ (e.g. right-click on the webclient module and click "Compile").
+Then compile the webclient_main module in IntelliJ (e.g. right-click on the webclient/src/main directory and click "Build Module 'webclient_main'").
 It will generate some .js files in webclient/build/classes/main.

 # How to Run webclient from IntelliJ